mrhhyu/tensorflow_fedora/README.md

     ```
      ./bazel-bin/tensorflow/tools/pip_package/build_pip_package 'your_desire_dir'/tensorflow_pkg
     ```
-14. Install TensorFlow 2.5
+6. Install TensorFlow 2.5; **do not** intsall it in the same virtual environment as TensorFlow GPU.
     ```
      pip install 'your_desire_dir'/tensorflow_pkg/tensorflow-2.5.0-*.whl
     ```
-15. Save the following python code in test.py and execute it (`python test.py`)
+7. Save the following python code in test.py and execute it (`python test.py`)
     ```
     import tensorflow as tf
     from tensorflow.python.client import device_lib